Enzo Fittipaldi: 2026

 In 2026, Fittipaldi signed with HMD Motorsports to race in the Indy NXT.

 Formula One

-In November 2016, Fittipaldi was among five drivers invited to join the Ferrari Driver Academy and was confirmed as a member alongside Marcus Armstrong the following month.
-In the winter of 2021 the Brazilian and Ferrari parted ways.
+In November 2016, Fittipaldi was among five drivers invited to join the Ferrari Driver Academy and was officially confirmed as a member alongside Marcus Armstrong the following month.
+He remained with Ferrari throughout his early junior career before leaving the programme during the winter of 2021.